 Hospital care for a newborn child is covered, from the moment of birth to a maximum of thirty-one (31) days from the date of birth.
-To be covered as a dependent beyond the thirty-one (31) days period, the newborn child must be enrolled and appropriate premium paid.
+To be covered as a dependent beyond the thirty-one (31) days period, the newborn child must be enrolled as a dependent and appropriate premium paid within such period.

 See the section entitled "A Guide to Enrollment", Changes in Enrollment (Newborns) for more information.